About this listing

 Luxuriate in the tranquil privacy of your room, sip morning coffee amid butterflies and hummingbirds, or simply relax in an easy chair and take in the delightful whimsy and eclectic fusion of antiques, colorful art and other collected treasures.

 The serene guestroom features a queen bed, a cozy armchair, and an antique secretary desk.
 Fresh, quality linens and towels are provided.
 There is a luxurious Turkman kilim wool rug over Berber carpeting.
-Also included are high speed wireless internet, 32" flat screen HDTV (local broadcast) and a dual alarm clock with iPod docking station.
+Also included are high speed wireless internet, 32" flat screen HDTV (local broadcast plus Roku with Amazon Prime video) and a dual alarm clock/iPod docking station.